Kubwa Five Safaris

 Day 5

-Explore Damaraland | Visit Rock Engravings And Organ Pipes | Nature Drive in Aba-Huab River Bed
+Explore Damaraland | Visit Rock Engravings And Organ Pipes | Nature Drive In Aba-Huab River Bed

-Explore Damaraland | Visit Rock Engravings And Organ Pipes | Nature Drive in Aba-Huab River Bed
+Explore Damaraland | Visit Rock Engravings And Organ Pipes | Nature Drive In Aba-Huab River Bed

-You'll explore the beauty and wildlife of Damaraland on a nature drive in the dry Aba-Huab River valley with the possibility to encounter desert-adapted wildlife such as springbok, oryx, elephants, and Ruppell’s korhaan or Benguela long-billed lark.
+After breakfast, you'll explore the beauty and wildlife of Damaraland on a nature drive in the dry Aba-Huab River valley with the possibility to encounter desert-adapted wildlife such as springbok, oryx, elephants, and Ruppell’s korhaan or Benguela long-billed lark.

 Also, explore the rock engravings at Twyfelfontein where Bushman communities engraved and painted over 2500 pictures some 6000 years ago.
 The name Twyfelfontein is Afrikaans for “doubtful fountain” a reference to the small fountain located in the area.
-The farmer who purchased this land doubted that the fountain could produce enough water to support the variety of games depicted in the engravings.

 You'll visit the Organ Pipes located in a small ravine and consisting of a 100-meter stretch of four-meter-high dolerite columns.
 Close by is the Burnt Mountain which appears to have been burnt by fire.
 Gaseous releases from deep within the bowels of the earth scorched this area millions of years ago.